danilobecke/codemaze/README.md

 ![coverage-badge](./metadata/coverage.svg) [![linting: pylint](https://img.shields.io/badge/linting-pylint-yellowgreen)](https://github.com/pylint-dev/pylint) [![Checked with mypy](http://www.mypy-lang.org/static/mypy_badge.svg)](http://mypy-lang.org/)

-## Prerequisite
+## Prerequisites

-This project uses PostgreSQL as its database, you must have it installed before installing the requirements.
+You must have installed before installing the requirements:

+1. **PostgreSQL** - used as the project's database;
+2. **Docker** - used as a sandbox to run students' code in a safe environment.

 ## Install Requirements